alex-eyk/properties-provider/README.md

     }
 ```
-In this case, the .properties file is located in the same folder as the .jar file and it's name – config.properties.
-If the file located in the folder with application resources, the path should be written as follows: res:/config.properties.
-The file from example contains one field with the server.threads key, which has an integer value.
+In this case, the .properties file is located in the same folder as the .jar file and its name – config.properties.
+If the file is located in the folder with application resources, the path should be written as follows: res:/config.properties.
+The file from the example contains one field with the server.threads key, which has an integer value.
 If such a file does not exist, it will be created automatically using default values.

 ### 2. Create instance of class
-To create an instance of previously created class, you should use method createInstance of the PropertiesProvider object, passing it as an argument the class whose instance you want to create.
+To create an instance of the previously created class, you should use the method createInstance of the PropertiesProvider object, passing it as an argument the class whose instance you want to create.
 ```java
     final PropertiesProvider propertiesProvider = new PropertiesProvider();
     final Config config = propertiesProvider.createInstance(Config.class);